ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 .. class:: abstract

-Digital spreadsheets are the "killer app" that ushered in the PC revolution.
+Digital spreadsheets are arguably the most pervasive environment for end user programming on the planet.
-Today,
-spreadsheet users outnumber software developers by a factor of 50 or more.
 Although spreadsheets simplify many calculations, they fail to address requirements for expressivity, reuse, complex data, and performance.
-SciSheets (from "scientific spreadsheets") is an open source project that provides novel features to address these requirements.
+SciSheets (from "scientific spreadsheets") is an open source project that provides novel features to address these requirements: (1) formulas can be arbitrary Python scripts as well as expressions (*formula scripts*), which addresses expressivity by allowing calculations to be written as algorithms;
-*Formula Scripts.*
-Scisheet formulas can be arbitrary Python scripts as well as expressions.
-This addresses expressivity by allowing calculations to be written as algorithms.
-*Program Export.*
-Scisheets can be exported as standalone Python programs.
-This addresses reuse since
-exported codes
+(2) spreadsheets
-can be reused in SciSheets formulas and/or by external programs.
-Further, performance is improved by the export feature since calculations can execute without the overheads of the spreadsheet environment.
+can be exported as standalone Python programs (*program export*), which addresses reuse since exported codes can be reused in formulas and/or by external programs and improves performance since calculations can execute without the overheads of the spreadsheet environment;
-*Subtables.*
+and
-Tables can have columns that are themselves tables (columns within columns).
-This addresses the complex data requirement, such as representing hierarchically structured data and n-to-m relationships.
+(3) tables can have columns that are themselves tables (*subtables*), which addresses complex data such as representing hierarchically structured data and n-to-m relationships.
-One goal for SciSheets is to make users more productive with their existing workflows for developing and evaluating formulas.
-However, we also hope that SciSheets becomes a vehicle for elevating the skill levels of users, making Novices into Scripters and Scripters into Programmers.
+We believe that these features can make spreadsheets less error prone, and make spreadsheet users more productive.

 .. class:: keywords